skttl/umbraco-fulltextsearch8/docs/developers-guide.md

 `SetCulture(string culture)`
 This is used to define which culture to search in.
 You should probably always set this, but it might work without it, in invariant sites.

+## The dashboard
+A dashboard is added to the Settings section of Umbraco, where you can reindex all nodes at once.
+I want to revamp this dashboard, and if you have any inputs, feel free to voice your opinion in this [issue](https://github.com/skttl/umbraco-fulltextsearch8/issues/37)